rumekk/rumekk/README.md

 ###

-<p align="left">My name is Bernard and I'm Computer Science student with passion to coding.</p>
+<p align="left">My name is Bernard and I'm Computer Science student with passion to coding.
+Here you can find same of my projects.</p>

 ###